Chart Color Schemes

 Population growth drivers in Traralgon are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, the estimated population of Traralgon as of Feb 2026 is around 29,768.
-This reflects an increase of 2,861 people since the 2021 Census, which reported a population of 26,907.
-The change was inferred from AreaSearch's estimation of the resident population at 27,594 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 509 validated new addresses since the Census date.
-This level of population equates to a density ratio of 528 persons per square kilometer.
-Traralgon's growth rate of 10.6% since the 2021 census exceeded the SA3 area's growth rate of 7.2%, as well as that of the Rest of Vic., marking it as a growth leader in the region.
-Overseas migration contributed approximately 57.99999999999999% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.
+Based on analysis of ABS population updates for Traralgon, the suburb's population is estimated at around 27,780 as of May 2026.
+This reflects an increase of 873 people from the 2021 Census figure of 26,907.
+The change is inferred from AreaSearch's estimate of the resident population at 27,733 following examination of the latest ERP data release by the ABS in June 2025 and an additional 586 validated new addresses since the Census date.
+This level of population equates to a density ratio of 493 persons per square kilometer.
+Traralgon's growth rate of 3.2% since the 2021 census exceeded the SA3 area's growth rate of 2.8%.
+Overseas migration contributed approximately 57.99999999999999% of overall population gains during recent periods, with all drivers including natural growth and interstate migration being positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 using a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Anticipating future population dynamics, the suburb is expected to grow significantly in the top quartile of Australian non-metropolitan areas, with an increase of 6,913 persons forecasted to 2041 based on aggregated SA2-level projections, reflecting a total increase of 15.9% over the 17 years.
+A significant population increase is forecast for Traralgon, with the area expected to grow by 6,524 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 23.3% in total over the 16 years.

 Frequently Asked Questions - Population